Chronic myeloid leukemia survivor

 “The SCCA staff…you’ll never find anyone like them,” Valerie says.
 “You have a need and they fill it before you even ask for it.
 You have a question, they have the answers.
 They are so dedicated to their patients and try to not let fear set in.”

 One of Valerie’s sisters’ bone marrow was a perfect match and she had her transplant on Aug.
 25, 2004 at UW Medical Center.

-Valerie spent a month at UW Medical Center and then lived at a friend’s in Bellevue for two months while recovering from her treatment.
+Valerie spent a month at the SCCA inpatient hospital at UW Medical Center and then lived at a friend’s in Bellevue for two months while recovering from her treatment.
 Her friend actually quit her job to care for Valerie since her husband had to stay in Sequim to work.

 “It wasn’t easy during that time,” Valerie says.
 “I developed cytomegalovirus (CMV) before I went into the hospital, but after the transplant it went full bore.”

 CMV is a common virus that infects most people at some time during their lives but rarely causes obvious illness.
 If diagnosed during transplant, it silently attacks the lungs.